Education and work for freelance designers

 2.- Do I need formal education to be a designer?

-Self-taught education has pros and cos… the main pro is that you can focus on things that really interest you, the main con is that you will have gaps in your knowledge.
+Self-taught education has pros and cons… the main pro is that you can focus on things that really interest you, the main con is that you will have gaps in your knowledge.

 If you really want to well spend your money, take individual lessons from someone locally with experience in the area you like, it’s a lot cheaper, more targeted and intensive.
 You can also buy some good books, although today everything can be reached for free, thanks to the Internet.